robkosm/angelschein/README.md

-# Angelschein - Fishing License Quiz App
+# PetriPass - Fishing License Quiz App

 A web application to help users prepare for their fishing license exam (Angelschein) in Brandenburg Germany.